VolkanSah/OpenAI-Text-to-Speech-Interface/README.md

-# OpenAI GPT Text-to-Speech Interface
+# OpenAI Text-to-Speech Interface

 ![Text to Speech with OpenAi](text-to-speech.png)

-This repository hosts a web application that allows users to convert text to speech using OpenAI's GPT models.
+This repository hosts a web application that allows users to convert text to speech using OpenAI's whisper models.
 It comprises a simple HTML interface for text input and a PHP backend to handle API interactions securely.

 ## Features